AntonisSykoutris/java-angular-crud/README.md

 - Edit an existing user and address in the database.
 - Delete a user and their address from the database.
 - List a user and his/her addresses in the database.
+- Search for a user in the users table.
+- Sort users based on their name or surname.
+- Paginate the table of users.

 ## Technologies used
 This application uses the following technologies: